Why is it important

 B.Grimm Power has established a data classification policy outlining definitions, rules, regulations, responsibilities, and class-based access rights.
 The policy defines four data classifications: public, internal use, confidential, and restricted.
 In addition, we actively manage the risks associated with data privacy protection in product and service design, system and application development, software upgrade and any project involving personal data.
 We employ the following strategies:

-1) We have adopted the Privacy by Design and the Privacy by Default principles to identify the data privacy risk factors and prevention or mitigation measures.
+1) We have adopted the Privacy by Design and Privacy by Default principles to identify the data privacy risk factors and implement prevention or mitigation measures.

 2) We require a Privacy Impact Assessment (PIA) to identify risks and potential impacts on personal data and implement relevant control measures.

 3) We assess our compliance with applicable laws and regulations.
-Our data privacy complaint channel is at dpo@bgrimmpower.com responded by our Data Protection Officer.
-The process for responding to data breach incidents is as follows:
+Our data privacy complaint channel, dpo@bgrimmpower.com, managed by the Data Protection Officer.
+The process for responding to data breach incidents is as follows

 an incident report from various channels, including the DPO